TwilightZebby/WelcomeEditor/README.md

 # Welcome Editor App
 A Server App to allow Discord Servers to edit & toggle the [Welcome Screen feature](https://support.discord.com/hc/en-us/articles/360043913591) again.
+Hosted using CloudFlare Workers.

 > [!IMPORTANT]
 > Since Discord favours their [Server Guide feature](https://support.discord.com/hc/en-us/articles/13497665141655) over Welcome Screen, you will NOT be able to enable the Welcome Screen in your Server if you also have Server Guide enabled.